mrpro.data.Rotation

 - Returns:

-rotation – Best estimate of the rotation that transforms b to a.
+rotation – Best estimate of the rotation that transforms

-rssd – Square root of the weighted sum of the squared distances between the given sets of vectors after alignment.
+.rssd – Square root of the weighted sum of the squared distances between the given sets of vectors after alignment.

 sensitivity_matrix – Sensitivity matrix of the estimated rotation estimate as explained in Notes.